pendtiumpraz/lms-community/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines, coding standards, and commit message conventions.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🔒 Security

+We take security seriously.
+If you discover a security vulnerability, please email pendtiumpraz@gmail.com instead of using the issue tracker.
+See [SECURITY.md](SECURITY.md) for more information.

 ## 🙏 Acknowledgments